BenWard/benward-web/jekyll/_posts/blog/2013/2013-01-01-on-writing.md

 category: blog
 title: "On Writing"
 date: "2013-01-01T18:39:20+00:00"
 summary: "Throughout 2012 I got to enjoy writing regularly for The Pastry Box.
-In illustrious company I got to join in the great pleasure of writing for an audience, writing to a deadline, and having people give me ffeedback on my drafts.
-I had a really really good time doing it, so here's a short reflection on the work noow the year is done and Pastry Box is handing off to new authors."
+In illustrious company I got to join in the great pleasure of writing for an audience, writing to a deadline, and having people give me feedback on my drafts.
+I had a really really good time doing it, so here's a short reflection on the work now the year is done and Pastry Box is handing off to new authors."
 tags: [pastry-box, writing]
 geo:
   name: Cambridge"